chevere/chevere/README.md

 Chevereto\Core works by defining the application as a self-exposed API, tailored to fit your business logic.
 The controllers, defined as HTTP verbs, automatically wire your API.
 For example a controller at `app/src/Api/Users/GET.php` translates to `GET api/users/{user}`.
-Same goes to related endpoints, like `GET api/users/{user}/friends` which gets sourced from `app/src/Api/Users/Friends/_GET.php`.
+Same goes to `GET api/users/{user}/friends` which gets sourced from `app/src/Api/Users/Friends/_GET.php`.

 For example, the endpoint `GET api/users/1` retrieves the user defined by `1`.
 The controller responsible for this action is autowired to `app/src/Api/User/GET.php`.
-Same goes for another example, the endpoint `POST api/users` allows to create a user and the controller responsible for this action is autowired from `app/src/Api/Users/POST.php`.
 You can check the `app/src` folder to get an idea on how it looks like.

 Wildcards are also autowired and its regex pattern is taken directly from the entity, for example `App\User`.

-By the way, you can also do manual routing and manually set the wildcard patterns for each route.
+You can also do manual routing and manually set the wildcard patterns for each route.
 Doing this you can create the conventional web page endpoints like `/login`, `/profile/{user}`, `/{dynamic}-{stuff}`, etc.

+### REST / GraphQL

+REST is our default standard.
+For the kind of application that Chevereto aims to be it needs a REST API for general operations and GraphQL could be added later (same autowiring concept).
+The idea (for now) is to have best of both worlds.

 ## Building